ily123/oney/README.md

 - ❌ Search ❌
 	- Users can search products by name and description

+## Documentation (see wiki)
+Detailed documentation with the database schema, back-end routes, front-end routes, user stores, and feature overview can be found in the [wiki](https://github.com/ily123/oney/wiki) 🔥🔥🔥

 ## Tech details

 The app is a combination of a Python back-end, wrapped over a relational database, and a React front-end.